jayakumarhg/nivesha/kagunita/README.md

 3. Add `Kagunita` keyboard layout via _System Preferences > Keyboard > Input Sources_

+### USAGE

+To familiarize one-self with Kagunita's phonetic mapping, use the OS X Keyboard Viewer.
+See the [support page for Keyboard Viewer](https://support.apple.com/kb/PH18449) for details.
+Press `shift` and/or `alt` and see the mapping changes.

+To get an idea without the Keyboard Viewer, typing "yav mohn murLi kreyito dUr tIrke ninfnnu" will input "ಯಾವ ಮೊಹನ ಮುರಳಿ ಕರೆಯಿತೊ ದೂರ ತೀರಕ ನಿನ್ನನು".

 ### LICENSE

 Kāguṇita (OS X) keyboard layout is available under [MIT](http://opensource.org/licenses/MIT) license.